extremeshok/postpals/README.md

 Postpals-taillog is a daemon used to continuously tail postfix mail log and to send found sender/recipient/relay entries to the main postpals daemon database.
 That way the main daemon is more robust and not limited in which way to receive information.

-## Installation
+## Installation on Debian / Ubuntu

-No help for now.
-Just download the scripts to /usr/local/sbin or such.
-Then you need to create startup scripts and users as necessary, it depends on your system.
-Have a look at options the scripts provide and examples below.
+apt-get install -y libio-multiplex-perl libnet-server-perl libfile-tail-perl mkdir /var/postpals
+Download the code, save postpals and postpals-taillog to /usr/local/sbin/ chmod 755 /usr/local/sbin/postpals-taillog chmod 755 /usr/local/sbin/postpals
+Save the contents of /etc to /etc
+Edit the /etc/default/postpals and /etc/default/postpals-taillog to set your options Run postpals with service postpals start
+Run postpals-taillog with service postpals start

 ## Basic example